Professor Guy Marks

 For the millions of people suffering and dying from the infectious disease each year, there is only one option.
 We at the International Union Against Tuberculosis and Lung Disease (The Union) believe the goal of eliminating TB is important and achievable.
 However, it requires us to re-focus our efforts, use new tools and knowledge, and reinvigorate the commitment to end TB in the near future.

 We are not on track to achieve the end TB goals.

 Championing TB science

-That is not to say we haven’t made great strides over the last 100 years which has only been possible because of our willingness embrace to research and innovation.
+That is not to say we haven’t made great strides over the last 100 years which has only been possible because of our willingness to embrace research and innovation.

 For The Union, achieving our vision of a world free of TB means we must meet the following objectives:

 - Ending the widespread transmission of TB, by finding and treating all people with TB.